hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

 res2 <- results(dds, contrast = list("bloodtypebloodA.conditiontreat"))
 ```

-In conclusion, although we can define these contrasts using DESeq coefficient names, it is somewhat more explicit (and perhaps intuitive?) what it is we’re comparing using matrix-based contrasts.
+In conclusion, although we can define these contrasts using DESeq coefficient names, it is somewhat more explicit (and perhaps intuitive?) what it is we're comparing using matrix-based contrasts.

 ## Three factors, with nesting